 In most cases, supply bonds are very easy to obtain as surety bond companies view them as less risky than other types of contract surety bonds.
 This is the case for most standard materials and equipment that are easily obtainable.
 The thinking is that if the surety bond company must find another supplier of a common item, they could do so at a reasonably similar price.
 There are exceptions, however.
 Unique items with limited manufacturers or distributors present more challenges.
 For most contractors however, the surety bond company will want to review the following underwriting items:

 • The contract including the price and items to be supplied

 • A personal financial statement on any owner with 15% or more of the stock

 • A bank line of credit if one is available

 • An application with the supplier’s experience

 In many cases, small supply contracts under $500,000 can be bonded with only a credit application.

 What is the Cost of a Supply Bond?

 Surety bonds are written on the principal of indemnity.
-This means that if the bond company suffers a loss, they will seek reimbursement from the indemnitors.
+This means that if the surety bond company suffers a loss, they will seek reimbursement from the indemnitors.
 Before getting a supply bond, the company and often the owners will be asked to sign a General Indemnity Agreement.
-You should read this agreement carefully before signing it as it spells out the terms and conditions of all indemnitors.
+You should read this agreement carefully before signing itl It spells out the terms and conditions of all indemnitors, along with the surety bond company.
 This is one major difference between surety bonds and insurance.
 Suppliers can read more about indemnity here.